BowdoinOrient/bongo/readme.md

 3. `bongo/settings/secrets` is a directory designed for application secrets, keys, and passwords.
 It should contain several files, each containing the following information on a single line:
     - `psql_pass`: a password for the `bongo` postgres role in production
     - `secret_key`: the [Django secret key](https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-SECRET_KEY) for the production installation
-    - `AWS_ID`: The ID key for the AWS/S3 account bongo static files are hosted on
+    - `aws_id`: The ID key for the AWS/S3 account bongo static files are hosted on
-    - `AWS_SECRET_KEY`: The secret key for the AWS/S3 account bongo static files are hosted on
+    - `aws_secret_key`: The secret key for the AWS/S3 account bongo static files are hosted on

 ####deployment:
 Deployment is handled via Fabric. `fab ?` will show you all the available commands. `fab setup` should take you from a blank Ubuntu or Debian install to ready to deploy, then you can `fab deploy` and `fab start`.